 The procedure below indicates that you need to tap Stop to stop the function, but the Stop button is NOT available in early versions of the user interface software.
-Instead,
+Instead, use ← or to stop the function.

-1 Switch to installer mode
+1 Switch to installer mode.

-Go to [7] Maintenance mode and Confirm .
+2 Go to [7] Maintenance mode and Confirm.